DynamoDS/DesignScript/LanguageSpec.md

 ##### `Values(dictionary : var[]..[]) : var[]`

-Gets all values stored in the specified dictionary.
+Gets all values stored in the specified `dictionary`.
 The values could be of any type.
 The order the values are provided is not defined.

 Examples: